ayushhh-here/NexIDE/README.md

 ---

-## 📚 What I Learned Building This
+##  What I Learned Building This

 **WebContainers and service workers**
 WebContainers registers a service worker that intercepts all `fetch` calls made from within the iframe.
 It simulates a complete POSIX file system in memory and maps Node.js module resolution to that virtual FS.
-Understanding this changed how I think about what browsers are actually capable of.

 **Next.js App Router architecture**
 This project forced me to properly understand the server/client component boundary.
 The auth layer runs entirely server-side.
 The IDE workspace is a client component tree.
 Getting state to flow correctly between them required understanding how Next.js handles hydration and how `"use client"` propagates through a component tree.